VATSIM-UK/core/docs/CODE_OF_CONDUCT.md

-# Overview
+# Code of Conduct

-This is the code of conduct.
+Coming soon.